 Consultation on this NVMP was undertaken over a 21-day period, commencing on 8 April 2022 with the submission of the Plan.
-The Consultation approach was applied all plans and stakeholders and included issuing of the document to stakeholders accompanied by an introductory workshop.
+The Consultation approach was applied to all plans and stakeholders and included issuing of the document to stakeholders accompanied by an introductory workshop.
 For this Plan, an introductory meeting was held on the 7 April 2022, which was organised by Sydney Metro and delivered by GLC.
 At the introductory meeting, GLC introduced themselves, the project team and outlined the scope of the WTP.
-The 21-day consultation approach was presented and feedback invited on that approach.
-No issues were raised on the consultation approach during the introductory meeting.
+The 21- day consultation approach was presented and feedback invited on that approach.
+No issues were raised during the introductory meeting.

-Any comments or feedback made on the CNVMP was requested to be submitted to Sydney Metro within 14 days of consultation commencing.
+Any comments or feedback made on the CNVMP was submitted to Sydney Metro within 14 days of consultation commencing.
 A comment workshop was held during the week commencing 25 April 2022 to discuss any issues raised.
-The consultation approach provides an opportunity for a second comment workshop to discuss issues that required a bit more technical consideration or further discussion.
-The second comment workshop was not required for this CNVMP.
+The consultation approach provided an opportunity for a second comment workshop to discuss issues that required greater technical consideration or further discussion.
+This second comment workshop was not required for this CNVMP.